-Scheduled annual system maintenance that supports water quality includes water main flushing, reservoir cleaning programs and water facility inspections.
-We follow the AWWA flushing program standards and in 2017 focused on 17,000 m of primarily cast iron pipes in areas with known water color issues.
+Scheduled annual system maintenance programs that support water quality includes water main flushing, reservoir cleaning and scheduled water facility inspections.
+We follow the AWWA flushing program standards.
+Our 2018 flushing program focused on 30,455m of primarily cast iron pipe which is know to create discolored water.
+Two reservoirs were cleaned in 2018, Hyannis South and North.
+All of our facilities are inspected weekly.

 The DNV uses permanent flushing stations or regularly scheduled flushing to maintain water quality in areas with chronic aesthetic issues related to cast iron pipe.
 We are eliminating the flushing stations by upgrading cast iron with our standard water main pipe, lined ductile iron.
-In 2017 we eliminated one permanent flushing station at Cortell Street at W 21st Street leaving two permanent flushing stations left in our system.
+There are two permanent flushing stations remaining in our system.

-The DNV uses and integrated SCADA system to optimise pumping, reservoir filling and retention time to support water turnover and quality.
+The DNV uses and integrated a SCADA system to optimise pumping, reservoir filling and retention time to support water turnover and quality.